Heritage and History Initiatives within the National Historic Landmarks Program

 Women’s History Initiative

 The Women's History Initiative was launched in 2011.
-Since its inception, seven properties that reflect and tell important stories about women's history in America or about the construction of gender roles in American culture have received NHL designation.
+Since its inception, seventeen properties that reflect and tell important stories about women's history in America or about the construction of gender roles in American culture have received NHL designation.
 Some of the women's history sites have been and continue to be identified via a partnership with the National Collaborative for Women's History Sites.

 The National Park Service is also using this initiative as an opportunity to improve upon the interpretation of women's history within national parks.

-New NHLs related to women's history join NHLs such as the Rachel Carson House in Silver Spring, Maryland (designated 1991) and the Sage Memorial Hospital School of Nursing in Ganado, Arizona (designated 2009).
+More recent NHLs related to women's history join NHLs such as the Rachel Carson House in Silver Spring, Maryland (designated 1991) and the Sage Memorial Hospital School of Nursing in Ganado, Arizona (designated 2009).

 - Dr. Bob's Home (Dr. Robert and Anne Smith House), Akron, OH (2012)